robkinyon/dbix-class/docs/what_is_resultset.markdown

 # Synopsis #

-The resultset is the most important concept in DBIx::Class.
-In many ways, it is the foundational breakthrough behind the power of DBIx::Class.
+The resultset is the most important concept in `DBIx::Class` (aka, DBIC).
+In many ways, it is the foundational breakthrough behind the power of DBIC.
 It is unique to DBIC, but is frequently misunderstood.

 This document explains what a resultset is, why you should care, and how you can (ab)use resultsets for fun and profit.